Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Results

 Next, we inject the test sets with these prompts.
 Each test sample and prompt injection pair yields three test cases: one with the prompt injection added to the \emph{start} of the input, one at the \emph{end} of the input, and one at a random position in the \emph{middle} of the input.
 In total, we generated 39 unique variants for each test sample ((10 HackAPrompt + 3 manually crafted) $\times$ 3 locations).
 For each task and position, we report the success rate of the most effective injection, both for GPT-3.5-Turbo and for \frameworkname{} models.

 The purpose of our prompt injections is to have the model ignore its legitimate task and repeat a malicious string.
 We use our injections to ask the model to output the word ``HACKED''.
-We deem an attack as successful if the model's output contains ``HACKED'' and nothing else.
+We deem an attack as successful if the model's output only contains ``HACKED'' and optional spaces.